ali-aslam10/Linear_Algebra_Utils/README.md

 - **reduced_row_echelon_form.py:** Program to convert a matrix to reduced row echelon form.
 - **is_rref.py:** Program to check if a matrix is in reduced row echelon form.
 - **matrix_inverse.py:** Program to find the inverse of a matrix using Gaussian elimination.
+- **linear_system_solver.py:** This provides a Python implementation for solving linear systems of equations using row echelon form.
+It handles both unique and non-unique solutions, and in the case of non-unique solutions, it returns any 5 possible solutions.

 ## How to Use